The Case of Baykalov in Kemerovo

 Case History

-In February 2022, a criminal case was opened against Vladimir Baykalov from Kemerovo simply because he is one of Jehovah’s Witnesses.
+In February 2022, a criminal case was initiated against Vladimir Baykalov from Kemerovo simply because he is one of Jehovah’s Witnesses.
 The next day, the Investigative Committee authorized a search of the believer’s home.
-He was accused of organizing the activities of an extremist organization.
-According to the investigation, Baykalov’s extremist actions consisted in communicating on biblical topics via video conferencing.
+He was accused of organizing the activity of an extremist organization.
+According to the investigation, Baykalov’s extremist actions consisted of communicating on Bible topics via video conferencing.
 In November 2022, the case went to court.
-The prosecutor requested seven years in prison for the believer, but in November 2023 the judge sentenced him to six years suspended.
-Four months later, the appeal upheld this verdict.
+The prosecutor requested 7 years in a penal colony for the believer, but in November 2023 the judge gave him a 6-year suspended sentence.
+Four months later, the court of appeal upheld this verdict.

 • #